-Area Topic Uganda questions Scoring rubric 14.
+Area Торіс Uganda questions Scoring rubric 14.
 People Management WMS 17: Promoting high performers Tests whether staff promotions and career progression are based on performance What types of career and teacher development opportunities are provided?
 How do you decide who goes on which courses?
 How do you make decisions about promotion/progres sion of teachers within the school?
 If you had a DOS vacancy, how would you decide which teacher gets the job?
-1: Teachers are promoted primarily on the basis of tenure (e.g. years of service).
-Development opportunities rarely available beyond free government courses 2: Teachers are usually promoted on the basis of tenure, but sometimes on performance.
+Teachers are promoted primarily on the basis of tenure (e.g. years of service).
+Development opportunities rarely available beyond free government courses Teachers are usually promoted on the basis of tenure, but sometimes on performance.
 Development opportunities are sometimes available but these are usually government/NGO run courses.
-3: Teachers are usually promoted on the basis of performance.
-In addition to government courses, the school provides career development opportunities (i.e. school running their own CPD sessions) but teaches are often chosen based on non-performance related factors.
-4: Teachers are promoted on the basis of performance, and development opportunities are actively encouraged and made available for good performers.
-5: The school actively identifies, develops and promotes its top performing staff members with a clear career path for progression
+Teachers are usually promoted on the basis of performance.
+In addition to government courses, the school provides career development opportunities (i.e. school running their own CPD sessions) but teaches are often chosen based on non- performance related factors.
+Teachers are promoted on the basis of performance, and development opportunities are actively encouraged and made available for good performers.
+The school actively identifies, develops and promotes its top performing staff members with a clear career path for progression

 Area Topic Uganda questions Scoring rubric 15.
-People management WMS 16: Removing poor performers Tests whether the school is able to deal with underperformer s - both in terms of teachers struggling with teaching and non-compliance (i.e. poor attendance) How do you know who are the teachers who are not doing so well (the worst teachers)?
-What would you do if you had a teacher who was trying hard but struggling to teach well?
-What would you do if you had a teacher who was lazy and not committed to their job?
+People management WMS 16: Removing poor performers Tests whether the school is able to deal with underperformer s - both in terms of teachers struggling with teaching and non-compliance (i.e. poor attendance) What would you do if you had a teacher who was trying hard but struggling to teac well?
+What would you do if you had a teacher who was lazy and not committed to thei job?
 Have you ever removed a teacher for poor performance?
-1: There is no structured way of monitoring performance of teachers.
+There is no structured way of monitoring performance of teachers.
 Poor quality teaching/ poor attendance is not addressed or inconsistently addressed.
-Poor performers are rarely removed from their positions 2: Poor teaching/poor attendance is sometimes addressed, but rarely in a structured way (for example, teachers are given a letter giving notice to improve, but aren't given support).
+Poor performers are rarely removed from their positions Poor teaching/poor attendance is sometimes addressed, but rarely in a structured way (for example, teachers are given a letter giving notice to improve, but aren't given support).
 There is no disciplinary process for poor attendance.
 Firing a poor teacher is hard for the head teacher and therefore rarely happens.
-3: Poor teaching is addressed, but typically through a limited range of methods (e.g. coaching).
+Poor teaching is addressed, but typically through a limited range of methods (e.g. coaching).
 There is a process to address low attendance.
-Firing a poor teacher is usually hard and therefore rarely happens.
-4: Poor teaching is addressed, and often through range of targeted interventions (e.g. team teaching, extra CPD training, performance appraisals).
+Firing a poor teaching is addressed, and often through range of targeted interventions (e.g. team teaching, extra CPD training, performance appraisals).
 Poor performers are sometimes but not always moved out of the school when weaknesses cannot be overcome.
-5: Repeated poor teaching is consistently and systematically addressed through a range of targeted interventions (e.g. team teaching, extra CPD training, performance appraisals).
-Poor performers are moved out of the school when weaknesses cannot be overcome.
+Repeated poor teaching is consistently and systematically addressed through a range of targeted interventions (e.g. team teaching, extra CPD training, extra CPD training, performance appraisals).
+Poor performance appraisals).